Null-MC/PoTater/README.md

 ```

 ## Automatic Numbering
-A slightly more advanced use-case is to use APM to also automatically number blocks.
+A slightly more advanced use-case is to also automatically number blocks.
 This makes managing ID's much simpler, as adding/removing items no longer requires updating indices.
 Using an example block.template.properties file:
 ```properties
 #= BLOCK_TORCH
 block.200=torch lantern